utelecon/utelecon.github.io/src/pages/en/itc_lms/index.md

 ### Setting notification

 You can accept the notification from ITC-LMS by email or LINE application.
-To set up the notification, please read "[Set the notifications](notification/)".
+To set up the notification, follow the setup procedures in the "[Set the notifications](notification/)" page.

 ### Courses